 Can F-1 Visa Holders Get A Social Security Number?

 US Social Security Numbers (SSNs) are nine-digit identification numbers issued by the Social Security Administration to every worker in the United States.
-There are three pieces that make up this nine-digit number.
+Three pieces make up this nine-digit number.
 The first component is a three-digit Area Number that is given to each holder based on where they live.
 The second component is a pair of numbers, the Group Number, that can be any value between 01 and 99.
 The first digit of the assigned group number is always an odd number between 1 and 9, and the other digits are always even values between 10 and 98.
 The final part of the group number is the serial number, and it consists of the last four digits in a sequential order from 0001 to 9999.

-Purpose of a Social Security Number
+Purpose of a Social Security Number (SSN)

 Are F-1 Visa Holders Eligible for Social Security Numbers?

+In general, F-1 visa holders are not eligible for a US Social Security Number (SSN) unless they are authorized to work in the United States.
 However, there are some limited circumstances in which an F-1 visa holder may be eligible for an SSN without being authorized to work.
 For example, if the student needs to open a bank account or receive a scholarship that requires an SSN, they may be able to obtain a Social Security Number for such purposes.
+If the F-1 visa holder is authorized to work in the United States, such as through on-campus employment or optional practical training (OPT), they are eligible to apply for a Social Security Number.
+If you are planning to apply for an SSN as an F-1 visa holder, make sure you have a job lined up before you start the application process.
+After you’ve secured employment, prepare the paperwork necessary to apply for a Social Security number (SSN) at your local Social Security Administration office.

 Eligibility Requirements For A Social Security Number